hacl-bot/hacl-ci/doc/src/organisation.md

 - `hacl.passthru.resource-monitor`: a log of the CPU and RAM consumption

 As mentionned in the overview, hacl-star does not contain a lock file.
-Every run uses the last versions of F* and Karamel.
+Every run uses the latest versions of F* and Karamel.

 The main workflow for the hacl-star repository is [.github/workflows/nix.yml](https://github.com/hacl-star/hacl-star/blob/main/.github/workflows/nix.yml)